geology McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 Successful Use of Hydraulic Fracturing in Shale

-Mitchel Energy realized that gas in the Barnett Shale was trapped in tiny pore spaces that were not interconnected.
+Mitchell Energy realized that gas in the Barnett Shale was trapped in tiny pore spaces that were not interconnected.
 The rock had pore space but lacked permeability.
 Wells drilled through the Barnett Shale would usually have a show of gas but not enough gas for commercial production.
-Mitchel Energy solved this problem by hydraulic fracturing the Barnett Shale to create a network of interconnected pore spaces that enabled a flow of natural gas to the well.
+Mitchell Energy solved this problem by hydraulic fracturing the Barnett Shale to create a network of interconnected pore spaces that enabled a flow of natural gas to the well.

-Mitchel Energy further improved the yield of their wells by drilling them horizontally through the Barnett Shale.
+Mitchell Energy further improved the yield of their wells by drilling them horizontally through the Barnett Shale.
 Vertical wells were started at the surface, steered to a horizontal orientation and driven through the Barnett Shale for thousands of feet.
 This multiplied the length of the pay zone in the well.
 If a rock unit was 100 feet thick, it would be have a pay zone of 100 feet in a vertical well.
-However, if the well was steered horizontal and stayed horizontal for 5000 feet through the target formation then the length of the pay zone was fifty times longer than the pay zone of a vertical well.
+However, if the well was steered horizontal and stayed horizontal for 5000 feet through the target formation, then the length of the pay zone was fifty times longer than the pay zone of a vertical well.

-Mitchel Energy used hydraulic fracturing and horizontal drilling to multiply the productivity of Barnett Shale wells.
+Mitchell Energy used hydraulic fracturing and horizontal drilling to multiply the productivity of Barnett Shale wells.
 In fact, many of their highly successful wells would have been failures if they were vertical wells without hydraulic fracturing.

 Hydraulic Fracturing in Other Shale Plays

-As others learned of Mitchell Energy's success in the Barnett Shale of Texas the methods of horizontal drilling and hydraulic fracturing were tried in other organic-rich shales.
+As others learned of Mitchell Energy's success in the Barnett Shale of Texas, the methods of horizontal drilling and hydraulic fracturing were tried in other organic-rich shales.
 These methods quickly succeeded in the Haynesville Shale and Fayetteville Shale of Louisiana, Texas and Arkansas - then in the Marcellus Shale in the Appalachian Basin.
 The methods worked in many other shales and are now being used to develop organic-rich shales in many parts of the world.

 Hydraulic fracturing has also enabled production of natural gas liquids and oil from many wells.
 Rock units such as the Bakken Shale of North Dakota and the Niobrara Shale of Colorado, Kansas, Nebraska and Wyoming are now yielding significant amounts of oil from hydraulic fracturing.